aoduca-art/project-root/README.md

 Project title: GenAI website

-Overview: A website with information in regards to Generative AI
+Overview: an Informative website for Generative AI

 Instructions on how to run the project: open link below. https://raw.githack.com/aoduca-art/project-root/main/index.html